giorgia-nadizar/interpretable-control/README.md

 - `discrete_controller.py` has a general controller class (which you can extend with your own implementation) and a random controller for testing purposes
 - `example_2048.py` shows the basic evaluation loop for the 2048 environment

+Note that if you want to employ this environment outside the `discrete` package you need to import such package.

 The 2048 environment can have illegal moves, you can decide the behavior of the environment with the argument `terminate_with_illegal_move`.
 The competition's final evaluation will be performed with `terminate_with_illegal_move=True`, i.e., we will terminate